 Colonial Williamsburg is an irreplaceable part of our nation’s heritage.
-Here, the early American patriots came together and articulated ideas that would shape a new republic.
-Even though it has been more than 240 years since Thomas Jefferson and Patrick Henry made history in Williamsburg, they would still recognize the town, which has been carefully preserved and reconstructed where necessary according to the original 18th-century city plan.
+Even though it has been more than 240 years since Thomas Jefferson and Patrick Henry made history in Williamsburg, they still would recognize the town, which has been carefully preserved and reconstructed where necessary according to the original 18th-century city plan.

 Of the 603 buildings that comprise the Historic Area, 88 are original to the town; several hundred others incorporate original materials.
 Our 20th-century reconstructions are approaching antique status in their own right.
 Essential upkeep like window cleaning, plaster repairs and basic carpentry is carried out year-round in the Historic Area.
 Every two to three years, most exhibition buildings close briefly as painters, carpenters, electricians and plumbers collaborate with curators, conservators and art handlers to perform essential preventive maintenance.

 Architectural conservators and historic tradespeople conduct research to identify the most sustainable methods to maintain our historic buildings and landscapes—and have found that the old ways are often the best.
 The more we invest in historic preservation, the more we learn about and implement historically accurate and long-lasting repairs—reducing the overall cost of our preservation program and improving the efficacy of our efforts in the long term.
 In recent years, we adjusted our approach to preserving and restoring brickwork and masonry.
 We make our own mortar, using lime created by burning oyster shells, to lay handmade bricks as we repair 18th-century architectural remains and reconstruct those that have been lost.
 Because we are using these period materials, it is likely that the brickwork we complete today will last for a century or more.